Dr. Sutherland introduced biodynamic cranial work 70 years ago, which has become a never-ending journey of love coming back home into the body.

 * Establishing a relational field.

-* Naming what occurs during a session.
+* Naming or describing what is occurring during a session.

 * Orienting to the nervous system.